OWASP/ASVS/5.0/en/0x20-V12-Files-Resources.md

 ## V12.3 File Execution

-Ensure that file operations do not rely on user-submitted filenames or metadata to avoid path traversal and inclusion attacks, and that server-side file processing ignores user-provided path details to prevent vulnerabilities like zip slip.
+File operations should not rely on user-submitted filenames or metadata to avoid path traversal and inclusion attacks, and server-side file processing should ignore user-provided path details to prevent vulnerabilities like zip slip.

 | # | Description | L1 | L2 | L3 | CWE |
 | :---: | :--- | :---: | :---: | :---: | :---: |